-The fun begins with Sylvan’s Engineering programs in the Wilmington region.
-Your child will have an amazing time working on a different hands-on project every week, such as constructing cool machines or bridges using LEGO® bricks or K’NEX® pieces.
+Sylvan’s Engineering courses in the Wilmington region make learning fun!
+Your son or daughter will have a great time tackling a new interactive project each week, including building, testing and rebuilding bridges and machines using K’NEX® pieces or LEGO® bricks.
 Watch your child’s creativity flourish and confidence soar as he or she teams up with a partner to build these cool structures and participates in fun games and friendly competitions with other students.
 It’s a novel way for your son or daughter to develop critical 21st century skills while solving problems just like an engineer!

 21st Century Programs